 According to Lumineux, all of these ingredients are certified as non-toxic.
-They are also SLS-free, vegan, preservative-free, and sugar-free.
+They are also SLS-free, preservative-free, sugar-free, and vegan.

 Whitening your smile means taking time out of your busy schedule.
 Luckily, whitening strips typically take less time and effort than other forms of teeth whitening.
 There are no trays to clean, no gels to measure, and you can talk or go about your life while wearing them.
 Lumineux Whitening Strips are no exception.

 They don’t have a light to wear, you don’t need to add anything to the gums to protect them, and the strips go on pretty easily.
-The only minor inconvenience is that you wear them for 30 minutes per whitening session, while BURST — our choice for the most convenient whitening strip — only takes ten.
+The only minor inconvenience is that you wear them for 30 minutes per whitening session, while some competitors only require 15 minutes of wear.